HypeCheck

 Based on: Spermidine trihydrochloride, Rice germ extract

-"Supports cognitive function and mental clarity" Stretch
+"Supports cognitive function and mental clarity" Partial

 Based on: Spermidine trihydrochloride